Timtek-Systems/GTD.Integra85.Firmware/ReadMe.md

 ## Memory Management

 Dynamic memory allocations have been agressively avoided.
-As a resource-constrained embedded system with just 2K of data memory, there is not much space available for a heap and we can't tolerate "Out Of Memory" errors at runtime.
-The system must be stable for days, months or even years at a time so the memory management strategy must be deterministic and stable.
+As a resource-constrained embedded system with just 2Kb of data memory, there is not much space available for a heap and we can't tolerate "Out Of Memory" errors at runtime.
+The system must be stable for days, months or even years at a time so the memory management strategy must be frugal, deterministic and stable.

 Our solution to this is to statically pre-allocate as many objects as possible once, in global scope, then never delete them.
-The .ino file contains these allocations either as statically initialized global variables or in the setup() method and this essentially forms the Composition Root for the system.
+The `.ino` file contains these allocations either as statically initialized global variables or in the setup() method and this essentially forms the Composition Root for the system.

+Since we can assume that most objects are never freed, there is little to be gained from the use of smart pointers and we have chosen to avoid the overhead and use "raw" pointers where necessary.
+We do however make use of the `std::vector<T>` class within the command dispatcher system.

 ## Motor Control